mykle1/MMM-AfterShip/README.md

 			<td>Text to show when there are no trackings to show<br>
 				<br><b>Possible values:</b> <code>string</code>
 				<br><b>Default value:</b> <code>"No Shipment Data"</code>
-				<br><b>Example:</b> Use "Geen Data" in Dutch for example.
+				<br><b>Example:</b> Use "Geen pakketten weer te geven" in Dutch for example.
 			</td>
 		</tr>
 		<tr>
 		    <td><code>autoTranslate</code></td>
-			<td>Translate text shown on the infoline into your own language of choice via Google Translate free API<br>
+			<td>Translate text shown on the infoline into your own language of choice via Google Translate API<br>
 				<br><b>Possible values:</b> <code>language string</code>.
 				<br><b>Default value:</b> <code>false</code>
 				<br><b>Example:</b> See description below for use.
 The Google API is not called/used if <code>false</code> or if the option is absent.
+See below for setting the autoTranslate feature.
 			</td>
 		</tr>
 	</tbody>
 </table>

+## Managing the parcels

+You can manage the parcels to be tracked on the mirror by managing the parcellist in https://my.tracktry.com/shipments.

+Here you can enter new parcels to be tracked and delete selected parcels from the list again if no longer relevant.
+Tracking number and courier code are mandatory.
+In this webarea you will also find your monthly usage and your API key.

 ## Auto Translation
-Many couriers enter checkpoint message in the language of the country of origin, sometimes aftership decides to translate to English, sometimes not. the MMM-Parcel module contains a translation feature of these information texts based on a free Google Translate API.
-This only works if <code>autoTranslate</code>
+Many couriers enter checkpoint message in the language of the country of origin.
+The MMM-Parcel module contains a translation feature of these information texts based on the Google Translate API, with a free 500.000 characters per month.

+To get the Google Translate API to work you need to set up quite a structure in google cloud platform (GCP).
+Just leave it to English if you don't want to go down this road.
+Basically the steps are as follows ( Additional help documents with detailed explanations are available at GCP).
+* Make a GCP account, and activate billing
+* create a project (e.g. MagicMirror) and enable the translate API on this project
+* create a service account and generate and download the json service account key-file.
+* copy the key file to parceltranslate-credentials.json in the MMM-Parcel directory.

+The code is careful with calling this API.
+Already translated sentences are stored in memory for retrieval, so the translate API is used for new translations only, or after a reboot.
+With 100 Parcels / month it will be practically impossible to surpass the maximum free Google Translate tier of 500.000 characters.
+With heavy usage I am on 750 characters / day on average, mostly lower.

-is set to a valid language string (see https://cloud.google.com/translate/docs/languages).
+<code>autoTranslate</code> should be set to a valid language string (see https://cloud.google.com/translate/docs/languages).
 Translation services will not be called if <code>autoTranslate</code> is absent or set to <code>false</code>.

 An example of a non-translated view on the mirror: